gwankyun/CMake/Help/manual/presets/buildPresets-properties.rst

   An optional string or array of strings.
 Equivalent to passing :cmake-build-option:`--target` or ``-t`` on the command line.
   Vendors may ignore the targets property or hide build presets that explicitly specify targets.
-This field supports `macro expansion`_.
+This field supports |macro-expansion|.

 .. _`CMakePresets.buildPresets.configuration`: